FriendlyUser/chatgpt-blog-generator/output/books/unpublished/incomplete/excerises.md

 Finally, the function returns the substring `s[start : start+maxLength]`, which represents the longest palindromic substring in the input string `s`.

-Certainly!
+9. Write a function in Golang to implement the Edit Distance problem using dynamic programming.
 Here's an implementation of the Edit Distance problem using dynamic programming in Go:

 ```golang